ki13iz/IASC_2P02/README.md

 I'm an Interactive Arts & Science student at Brock University.
 In my free time, I enjoy taking pictures, making music, and watching movies.
+For the future, I aspire to be a content creator in digital media.

 ![](Images/space.png)